pre-srfi/minimal-sqlite/README.md

 Row IDs in SQL are an implementation-defined feature which is somewhat brittle in practice.
 Hence the use of row IDs is an anti-pattern.
-For the sake of convenience We provide them anyway.
+For the sake of convenience we provide them anyway.
 Use with caution.

 (**Implementation note**: Each SQLite connection keeps a global row ID value.
 We set it to 0 before executing the statement.
 If it stays